You've seen the memes. "There's no tired like end of year teacher tired!" The end of the school year is exhausting.

 Pajama parties are fun and are easily adaptable based on how much time you have to plan and prepare.

 On the low prep side, simply have students come to school in their pajamas.
 They could also bring a stuffed animal, slippers, or a pillow, depending on your preferences.
 During the school day, let them "rest" while listening to you read aloud.
 Or, use this as an opportunity for students to compare and contrast a book with its movie.
-This requires very little planning on your part, yet is still fun for kids.
+This requires very little planning on your part, yet is still fun for 3rd, 4th, and 5th grade students.

 If you have more time and resources, you could prepare a fun breakfast for your students.
 Make waffles or pancakes and have a bunch of fun toppings for them to add.